 Receivables table provides has Fill table button on the toolbar.
 This button allows to quickly transfer data from the Job tasks table and group it by work type and unit.
 For multiple fuzzy types, you will get total wordcount with average price.
 You can make manual edits in the table after automatic fill.

 Few words about Quantity field in the job details.
 To enter quantity, you can use built-in calculator (F4 or down arrow).
 Just make necessary calculations and hit Ctrl-Enter to apply the resulting value.
 Also, it is possible to get a quantity on the base of final amount and specified rate (for example, when you know amount from the PO, but don't wish to enter all fuzzy types with different rates).
-In this case, just type price and final amount, and then click Calculate quantity from amount button in the toolbar (or press F6 key).
-In the result, amount will be divided by rate and you will get quantity.
+In this case, just type price and final amount, and the system will automatically re-calculate quantity.

 When a unit with Flat rate option checked is used, a number you enter in the Quantity field won't affect on the task amount, which must be entered manually in this case.
 This way, you can save job volume for future reporting matters.